TorosKhat/TorosKhat/README.md

-- 👋 Hi, I’m @TorosKhat and a founder of Raycatz Studios
+- 👋 Hi, I’m @TorosKhat and I'm a founder of Raycatz Studios
 - 💞️ I’m looking to collaborate on other game projects that people are currently working such as playtesting, debugging and more.

 <!---